-- NOTE: This process takes several minutes. - 1.
-If possible, back up all personal files. - 2.
-Restart the computer, and then insert the Windows 8 operating system DVD into the optical drive before the Windows operating system loads.

-- 3. When prompted, press any keyboard key. - 4.
-Follow the on-screen instructions.
+- 1. If possible, back up all personal files. - 2.
+Restart the computer, and then insert the Windows 8 operating system DVD into the optical drive before the Windows operating system loads. - When prompted, press any keyboard key. - Follow the on-screen instructions.